Putin says considering retaliation against 'strange' Western sanctions

 “When the situation is moving towards a peaceful resolution, steps are taken which are aimed at disrupting the peace process,” he added.

-The latest sanctions target Russia’s top oil producers and pipeline operators, Rosneft (ROSN.MM), Transneft (TRNF_p.MM) and Gazprom Neft (SIBN.MM), limiting their ability to raise capital on European markets.
+The latest sanctions target Russia’s top oil producers and pipeline operators, Rosneft, Transneft (TRNF_p.MM) and Gazprom Neft, limiting their ability to raise capital on European markets.

 “We’ve long been convinced that sanctions as an instrument of foreign policy are inefficient and practically never bring about their desired result - even in relation to small countries.
 Of course a policy of sanctions inflicts certain damage, including to those who use them,” said Putin.